 To those who understand that culture evolves while remaining rooted in tradition.

-It is fashion, yes — but it is also storytelling.
+It is fashion, but it is also storytelling through a unique style.

-A reminder that Indigenous people are not relics of the past.
+ALTRN8V serves as a reminder that Indigenous people are not just relics of the past or a page in a history book.

 We are still here.